-GDPR: what information should I include in an informed consent form when the processing of personal data is based on the consent of the data subjects?
+GDPR: What information should I include in an informed consent form when the processing of personal data is based on the consent of the data subjects?

 To be lawful, the processing of personal data must be based on one of the legal grounds provided in the General Data Protection Regulation (GDPR).